frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styling-the-links.md

 # Styling the links

 First let's turn our attention to the header section and style the menu.
-We'll make our links a consistent colour and remove the underlines so that it looks a bit cleaner by adding a `Menu` component.
+We'll make our links a consistent colour and remove the underlines so that it looks a bit cleaner.
+To do this we'll add a `Menu` component which will be a styled `<nav>` element.

+It's useful to know that the `<Link>` component returns an `<a>` element.
+Knowing this we can apply styles to any `<a>` elements with our styled `<nav>` element.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js